 Richard and his family reside in Raleigh, North Carolina.
 He also appreciates spending weekends at Wrightsville Beach, North Carolina, with family and friends.

-Greg Guidotti is the Vice President of Marketing for Meals at Kraft Heinz, and currently leads the iconic brands of Kraft Macaroni & Cheese, Velveeta Shells & Cheese, Stove Top, Shake ‘n Bake and Taco Bell.
-Growing up in Stamford, Connecticut, Greg has a BA from Bates College in English and Spanish, and an MBA in Marketing from the University of Connecticut.
-With over 20 years of experience across U.S. and International assignments with Grey Advertising, Gillette/P&G and Kraft Heinz, Greg has had the opportunity to lead many extraordinary brands like Capri Sun, Kool-Aid, Post Cereals, Duracell Batteries & Gevalia Coffee.
-He is a highly skilled marketer, proven brand-builder and an expert in developing highly functioning organizations.
-Greg currently resides in Wilmette, Illinois, with his wife, Paige, and their three kids, Thomas, Peter and William.
+Greg Guidotti is the General Manager at Ferrara, where he currently leads the dynamic sugar confections portfolio, including such iconic candy brands as Trolli, SweeTARTS Black Forest, Lemonheads and Nerds.
+Growing up in Stamford, Connecticut, Greg has a BA from Bates College in English & Spanish, and an MBA in Marketing from the University of Connecticut.
+With over 25 years of experience across U.S. and international assignments with Grey Advertising, Gillette/P&G and Kraft Heinz, Greg has had the opportunity to lead many extraordinary brands like Oscar Mayer, Lunchables, P3, Kraft Macaroni & Cheese, Velveeta Shells & Cheese, Stove Top, Capri Sun, Kool-Aid, Post Cereals, Duracell Batteries & Gevalia Coffee.
+He is a highly skilled marketer, proven brand-builder and an expert in developing highly-functioning organizations.
+Greg currently resides in Wilmette, Illinois, with his wife Paige, along with their three children, Thomas, Peter and William.

 Don Wight is an operational sales leader with a proven track record of revenue creation and successfully scaling a sales organization in hyper-growth phase.
 Don focuses on scaling the Demandbase organization through improved sales process, laser focus on delivering more new customers and extending the company’s rapidly extending partner ecosystem.
 Wight is a dynamic leader, whose success is attributed to a collaborative approach, inquisitive nature and a commitment to deliver success through hard work and focus.